Loading Dock Safety Hazards & Safe Work Procedure

 • Ensure controls identified in the JSA or other work procedures are followed for safe work in loading docks.

-• Ensure that workers who are working in loading docks are provided with the equipment, personal protective equipment (PPE), appropriate training or other resources as identified by the JSA or other work procedures.
+• Ensure that workers in loading docks are provided with the equipment, personal protective equipment (PPE), appropriate training, or other resources as identified by the JSA or other work procedures.

 • Where work is contracted to external parties, equivalent procedures should be followed.